joseph-mv/WECODE/README.md

 # wecode-web
-This is the main websote of WeCode Community
+This is the main website of WeCode Community